jkunimune/dunier/README.md

 This repository contains the following files and directories, among others.

 - `README.md` – this file!
-- `LICENSE` – reuse permission declaration
+- `LICENSE.txt` – legal details of the CC0 1.0 universal public domain dedication
 - `package.json` – instructions for Node to set up TypeScript and Jest
 - `tsconfig.json` – instructions for TypeScript to compile the code
 - `source/` – the TypeScript source code